rsyslog/rsyslog/source/historical/stunnel.rst

 paper.

 The most straightforward solution would be that the syslogd itself encrypts messages.
-Unfortuantely, encryption is only standardized in `RFC 3195 <http://www.monitorware.com/Common/en/glossary/rfc3195.php>`_.
+Unfortunately, encryption is only standardized in `RFC 3195 <http://www.monitorware.com/Common/en/glossary/rfc3195.php>`_.
 But there is currently no syslogd that implements RFC 3195's encryption features, so this route leads to nothing.
 Another approach would be to